10 Most Common Costly Mistakes Homeowners Make with Their Heating Systems

 Old man winter has settled in, and he’s making us want to hole up inside our homes, all cozy and warm.
-However, before you turn up the heat, make sure you’re avoiding these 10 most common costly mistakes homeowners make with their heating systems:
+However, before you turn up the heat, make sure you’re avoiding these 10 common mistakes:

 - Ignoring dirty air filters: They hinder airflow and quality so replacing them regularly makes sense.
 Check your owner’s manual to ensure you use the right filters.

 - Installing an oversized or undersized heating system: An undersized system can make your home too cold.
 An oversized system costs more to operate.

 - Cranking the heat: Thermostats don’t work like gas pedals on cars, so turning the heat up in a cold house to heat it more quickly won’t work.
 It only increases your energy bill if you forget to turn down the temperature.